despidel/Thesis/README.md

 where n is the maximum number of follow-ups per subject and m is the maximum number of subjects in the test set used for inference.

 ## 7. Result Analysis
-Produced results can be further analysed using `Results_Analysis` Jupyter Notebook.
+Produced results can be further analysed using the Results_Analysis Jupyter Notebook.
+The metrics.csv files generated per level during inference of each model are used for this analysis.
+Additionally, the produced Jacobian maps in .nii.gz format are used for plotting.